ngokeith/mke-demo/README.md

 17. Install dcos-monitoring and open up Grafana dashboard

-18. Open up L4 and L7 services in your browser
+18. Open up Gitlab, L4 and L7 services in your browser

 ## PREREQUISITES